Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable2.md

 - https://github.com/Herring-UGAECSE-2920-S23/Deliverables_S2023/blob/main/Resources/PCB%20Soldering%20Instructions.pdf

 Verify your soldering job by checking for continuity (Does GPIO2 go to GPIO2*, for example).
 Check to make sure there are no shorts on unwanted pins (GPIO to GPIO, GND, 3.3V, 5V).
-You can use the contiunity checker on a multimeter The schematic will be helpful.
+You can use the contiunity checker on a multimeter.
+The schematic will be helpful.
 When finished, document this in your team P deliverable.
 Use the standard template on ELC.

 - https://github.com/Herring-UGAECSE-2920-S23/Deliverables_S2023/blob/main/Resources/Schem_GPIO_Hat_v4.0.pdf